Code-Institute-Submissions/simon-6/README.md

 #### Acknowledgements <a name="acknowledgements"></a>
 Special thanks to,
 + Mentor Aaron Sinott, for the sessions that ran into overtime and for all his words of encouragement.
-+ [GBrachetta](https://github.com/GBrachetta) for his invaluable advice, conversation and compassion that made the challenge of the project more tolerable.
++ [GBrachetta](https://github.com/GBrachetta) for his invaluable advice, conversation and compassion that made the most challenging parts of the project more tolerable.